Sign In Forgot Password

 Rabbi Karen S. Citrin

 Along with Rabbi Micah, Rabbi Karen served as Co-Senior Rabbi at Temple Israel in Tulsa, OK from 2013-2016.
 They served together as Co-Rabbis and Co-Educators at Temple Beth David from 2016-2021.
 Rabbi Karen is the first female rabbi to serve at Beth David.
 Rabbi Karen served on the Board of the Central Conference of American Rabbis and is a rabbinic mentor for the joint CCAR/HUC-JIR mentoring program.
 She enjoys learning and teaching, being outdoors, reading novels, Jewish music, and strong coffee.
-Rabbi Karen and her husband, Rabbi Micah, are the proud parents of tenth grade twins, Itai and Yonah.
+Rabbi Karen and Rabbi Micah are the proud parents of twin teen boys.

 Rabbi Citrin values the warmth of tradition and the spirit of innovation.
 She enjoys collaborating with staff and lay leaders to shape welcoming, vibrant Jewish community.
 She invites you to connect with Judaism through engaging study, uplifting prayer, and acts of loving-kindness to repair our world.